 Glam rock fashion doesn’t just revolve around dark and masculine type of clothing like what we are used to seeing.
 Unlike goth and punk styles, metal and rock has a wider variety of styles to offer, evolving each year.
-It combines glam metal, punk rock and gothic rock, Its fashion influences can still be seen on streets worn by both young and older generation who share the same love for the rock and metal bands of the 80’s to early 90’s.
+It combines glam metal, punk rock and gothic rock and its fashion influences can still be seen on streets worn by both young and older generations who share the same love for the rock and metal bands of the 80’s to early 90’s.

-Let’s unravel this colorful and glittery era to the darker, punk and edgy era of glam rock, understanding and rediscovering it from the music to fashion.
-So be prepared to be rocked!
+Let’s unravel this colorful and glittery era to the darker, punk and edgy era of glam rock, understanding and rediscovering it from the music to the fashion.
+Be prepared to be rocked!

 Classic Glam Era (60's - 70's)

-Glam rock fashion rose to fame in the UK from the influence of ‘60’s progenitors like Led Zeppelin and early 80’s T.Rex and the English rock band Slade.
 During the ‘70’s, David Bowie started incorporating eccentricity into his wardrobe and wore glittery makeup for his performances.
-His Ziggy Stardust persona gave birth to glitter rock and androgyny.
-Futuristic makeup and shiny clothes thus became a trend.
-Glam rock is a fusion of pop and rock.
-Glittery boots, striped patterns, and eccentric clothes became a trend through music makers like the New York Dolls, Sweet and more followed suit.
+His Ziggy Stardust persona gave birth to glitter rock and androgyny - and thus futuristic makeup and shiny clothes thus became a trend.
+Glittery boots, striped patterns, and eccentric clothes also became a trend through music makers like the New York Dolls, Sweet and more followed suit.

 Post Glam Era (80's - 90's)